 The more you learn about the Doans and their exploits, the more you will be prepared for that moment when you are walking through the woods on Jericho Mountain or in Northhampton Township or on the hillside above Center Bridge and you hear the ghostly sound of approaching horses in the darkness.
 Don't panic and run because you may accidentally stumble into one of the long lost caves frequented by the Doans.
 If you do, be sure to take some time and look around before you spread the word.
 Why?
 Because that 1,300 pounds sterling from the Newtown Treasury was never recovered.

 As Wikipedia says, "The Doans were polarizing figures.
 Loyalists wrote of the Doan gang as if they were Robin Hood.
 Patriots referred to them as demons."
-Many of the articles of the day are less than factual; it seems that all nefarious deeds near and far are attributed to Doan gang members.
-Likewise there are stories that portray them as killing even British officers to help a damsel in distress.
-Neither the positive or negative accounts give an accurate overview of the matter, and many on both sides have no corroboration (e.g., the account of Abraham Doan killing a pastor's wife in front of her nine children -- the woman's husband stated it was a British soldier).
-It is safe to say that during the war they mostly stole horses from their neighbors to sell to the British for personal gain; after the war they ramped up their outlaw ways to rob from their neighbors at night, terrorizing the families and threatening harm if not committing it.
-And while they did mostly rob from collectors and the treasury, these robberies were undertaken at the men's homes at night with 5-25 robbers breaking down the door and threatening the whole family -- this was not like a daytime robbery of a bank.
+I (DLH) have found that many of the articles of the day are less than factual; it seems that all nefarious deeds near and far are attributed to Doan gang members.
+And there are some incredibly knight-like positive stories (e.g., the account of the killing of a British officer to help a damsel in distress).
+Neither the positive nor negative accounts give an accurate overview of the matter, and many on both sides have no corroboration or even have been discounted by other reliable sources (e.g., the account of Abraham Doan killing a pastor's wife in front of her nine children -- the woman's husband stated it was a British soldier).
+It is safe to say that at the beginning of the war they mostly stole horses from their neighbors to sell to the British for personal gain; toward the end of the war and for two years after the end of the war they ramped up their outlaw ways to rob from their neighbors at night, in their homes, often waking them from their beds, and terrorizing the families and threatening harm and sometimes even committing it.
+And while the reported crimes were (until 1783) mostly of collectors and the treasury, these monies were in strongboxes in homes and not in banks -- these robberies were undertaken at the men's homes at night with 5-25 robbers breaking down the door, waking and threatening the whole family with guns -- this was not at all like a daytime robbery of a bank.